begh-azka/active_directory_learning/6_Group_Policy_Management/5_Roaming_Profiles_for_Users.md

 - You can choose where these permissions apply.
 Here it should apply to only this folder.
 Same for Administrator.
 - Finally, create this share.
 - **Now go back to ADUC and open properties of the group and open its users one by one and in Properties -> Profile, enter the Network Path of the file share (\\\server-name\folder$\%username%).**
 - Close and login with this userid on a different member server.
 Next search for User Profiles and there we will see this user listed as **Roaming**.
+All the other users will be listed as Local.
 - If we create a folder on Desktop and a file inside it and the sign out and login to a different server with the same id, we will be able to see our folder right there on the desktop even though we created it on other server.